George Floyd protests in Idaho: Lewiston

 On June 6, approximately 1,000 people gathered in Kiwanis Park to support Black Lives Matter and George Floyd.
 A 10-minute moment of silence was held before the protesters began marching through the streets.
 Armed members of the counter-protest group Protect LC Valley marched through downtown Lewiston, a mile away from the Black Lives Matter protest, to prevent riots and lootings.
 Both protests were peaceful.

+Moscow

+More than 100 people protested in Friendship Square on June 3.
+Idaho State Senator David Nelson attended the event and condemned police brutality and the murder of George Floyd.

 Pocatello

 On June 3, 2020, hundreds gathered in the Portneuf Wellness Complex in Pocatello for the "Kneel For Nine Unity March."
 The event was a tribute to George Floyd.
 Idaho State's student athletes also lead protests of their own, several hundred people marched in support.

 Rexburg

 On May 31, 2020, over 200 people held a vigil for George Floyd at the Beehive Pavilion in Porter Park.
 From June 2 to 5 and June 8 to 12 there were protests held at the corner of Porter Park containing 30 to 170 people depending on the day.
-Protesters held signs for passing cars and pedestrians, chanted, marched around the park while chanting, and on the 2nd and 3rd marched to the intersection of W 2nd S and S 1st W to write Black Lives Matter slogans, names of black lives lost to police brutality, and passages from the LDS Scriptural Cannon in chalk on the sidewalks.
+Protesters held signs for passing cars and pedestrians, chanted, marched around the park while chanting, and on the 2nd and 3rd marched to the intersection of W 2nd S and S 1st W to write Black Lives Matter slogans, names of black lives lost to police brutality, and passages from the LDS scriptural canon in chalk on the sidewalks.